 Sailing the Andaman Sea from Phuket

 Calm and shallow seas along with many reliable outfitters make finding a reputable boat easy in Thailand.
-Everywhere you sail will be gorgeous and will definitely leave a footprint on your soul.
+Everywhere you sail to will be gorgeous and will definitely leave a footprint on your soul.

 The best time to go: Avoid the monsoon season by booking your boat between November and April.